icon-project/community/guidelines/technical/software-development-guidelines.md

 ### Body

+The purpose of the body is to provide context and relevant information for reviewers and future readers.
 The body should include the motivation for the change and contrast this with previous behavior.

 ### Footer
 The footer should contain any information about **Breaking Changes** and is also the place to